STACK: Adversarial Attacks on LLM Safeguard Pipelines: Evaluating Defense-in-Depth Pipelines

 \subsection{Results}

 We evaluated defense-in-depth pipelines constructed from existing open-weight \safeguardmodels{} (Figure~\ref{fig:pipeline_asr_bb}, $x$-axis) against baseline black-box attacks (bar color; Section~\ref{sec:baseline-attacks}) on two datasets (bar shading; Section~\ref{sec:asr}).
 Many of these pipelines perform very poorly against even these simple baseline attacks.
-For most of these pielines, we concerningly find that they are especially susceptible to attack on the more harmful dataset, \clearharm{} (cross-hatch bars).
+For most of these pipelines, we concerningly find that they are especially susceptible to attack on the more harmful dataset, \clearharm{} (cross-hatch bars).

-We find ShieldGemma (``SGemma'') is the most effective of these guard models against \pap{}, and is competitive on \renellm{} and \bon{}.
-However, strikingly, we find that the Gemma 2 {\prompted} (``Gemma2'') performs best, despite no task-specific fine-tuning.
-It is especially remarkable that this is the same base model, \texttt{gemma-2-9b}, that ShieldGemma was fine-tuned from.
+We find ShieldGemma (``SGemma'') is the most effective of these guard models against \pap{}, and is competitive against other guard models on \renellm{} and \bon{}.
+However, strikingly, we find that the Gemma 2 {\prompted} (``Gemma2'') performs best across the board, despite no task-specific fine-tuning.
+It is especially remarkable that this is the same base model, \texttt{gemma-2-9b}, from which ShieldGemma was fine-tuned.

 We find that \pap is the most effective attack, significantly outperforming \renellm and \bon on \strongreject.
-We hypothesise that this is because \pap takes advantage of the dual-use nature of many harmful queries, causing the queries to look benign and the responses to be formatted like ethical responses despite containing harmful information.
+We hypothesize that this is because \pap takes advantage of the dual-use nature of many harmful queries, causing the queries to look benign and the responses to be formatted like ethical responses despite containing harmful information.
 Indeed, when evaluated on \clearharm, we find that the attack success rate against \prompted{}s ``Gwen3'' and ``Gemma2'' plummets to zero.